Becksteinlab/lammps/doc/src/bond_bpm_rotational.rst

 current distance and :math:`r_0` is the initial distance between the two particles.

-A tangential force is applied perpendicular to the normal direction which is proportional to the tangential shear displacement with a stiffness of :math:`k_\mathrm{shear}`.
+A tangential force, proportional to the tangential shear displacement with a stiffness of :math:`k_\mathrm{shear}`, is applied perpendicular to the normal direction.
 This tangential force also induces a torque.
-In addition, bending and twisting torques are also applied to particles which are proportional to angular bending and twisting displacements with stiffnesses of :math:`k_\mathrm{bend}` and :math:`k_\mathrm{twist}`, respectively.
-Details on the calculations of shear displacements and angular displacements can be found in :ref:`(Wang) <Wang2009>`, :ref:`(Wang and Mora) <Wang2009b>`, and/or :ref:`(Alkuino et al.) <Alkuino2026>` depending on the *frame* (discussed below).
+In addition, bending and twisting torques, proportional to angular bending and twisting displacements with stiffnesses of :math:`k_\mathrm{bend}` and :math:`k_\mathrm{twist}`, respectively, are also applied to particles.
+Details on the calculations of shear and angular displacements can be found in :ref:`(Wang) <Wang2009>`, :ref:`(Wang and Mora) <Wang2009b>`, and/or :ref:`(Alkuino et al) <Alkuino2026>` depending on the *frame* (discussed below).

 Bonds will break under sufficient stress.
 A breaking criterion is calculated